Skip to main content

 string

 Identifier of the metric associated with the alert.
+Use the code you provided when you created the metric.
 Required only for metric-based alert types (METRIC_CURRENT_USAGE_AMOUNT and METRIC_CURRENT_USAGE_UNITS).

 name